Walk on the Wild Side: Furry Friends

 Donna Maria serves as President of the Board of Directors for the Suffolk Humane Society and teaches in the Department of Communication at Regent University.
 She has spent more than 20 years advancing mission-driven organizations in the nonprofit sector.
 Donna Maria served as Director of Marketing and Public Relations for the AQS National Quilt Museum, working with international fiber artists and national exhibitions.
 She also managed the donor quilt program for LifeNet Health honoring organ and tissue donors.
 She is delighted to bring her passion for arts, philanthropy, and community engagement to the Suffolk Center for Cultural Arts for the Walk on the Wild Side: Furry Friends exhibition.

-Thank you to our premier sponsors:
+Thank you to our Premier Partners: